infracost/actions/README.md

             with:
               terraform_wrapper: false # This is required so the `terraform show` command outputs valid JSON

+          # Add any required steps here to setup cloud credentials so Terraform can run

           - name: Terraform init
             run: terraform init
             working-directory: PATH/TO/MY_CODE